kingborehaha/Elden-Ring-Summon-Randomizer/README.md

 - Once you are finished running Summon Randomizer, run Mod Engine 2's "launchmod_eldenring.bat" to play with mods.

 ## Updates
+### v0.2.0
+Pre-public release
+- Added a warning if you want to randomize a regulation.bin that already has a backup next to it
+- Misc UI and text adjustments

 ### v0.1.0
 Initial beta release